-Congress passes laws that authorize agencies to spend (“obligate”) federal dollars.
+Congress passes laws that authorize agencies to spend federal dollars for certain purposes.
 This can take the form of mandatory or discretionary budget authority.

 Mandatory budget authority